jasperdj/getthereCodequalityStandards/README.md

 - Catch exception naming convention changed from ^[a-z][a-z0-9][a-zA-Z0-9]*$ to ^[a-z][a-zA-Z0-9]*$; name convention allows for names like 'e'.
 - Abbreviations in class names can now contain 3 extra uppercase characters, I.E. UserDTO
 - 'Avoid star import' exclusions added for annotations and javax locations.
+- Indentation force Strict condition to false with standard settings to meet IntelliJ standards.

 One can import this configuration file in IntelliJ by downloading and using the 'checkstyle-IDEA' plugin.